Raymond Lim

-Raymond Lim Siang Keat (林双吉 (Lín Shuāngjí), born 24 June 1959) is a Singaporean former politician.
+Raymond Lim Siang Keat (born 24 June 1959) is a Singaporean former politician.
 A member of the governing People's Action Party (PAP), Lim was a Member of Parliament (MP) representing the East Coast Group Representation Constituency for Fengshan from 2001 to 2015.
 He served as the Minister for Transport from 2006 to 2011, and as a Minister in the Prime Minister's Office from 2005 to 2006.
 When taking on the transport portfolio, he was informed by Lee Kuan Yew that this was a "thankless job" but that "someone has to do it".

-He retired from politics in 2015 and is presently Executive Chairman of APS Asset Management and Senior Advisor to the Swire Group.
+Lim retired from politics in 2015 and is presently Executive Chairman of APS Asset Management and Senior Advisor to the Swire Group.
+In 2013, at the launch of a book he published, he advocated for individuals to speak against populism, saying that an engaged citizenry was "far better" than a "switched-off" one.

 Education

 Lim was a Rhodes Scholar and Colombo Plan scholar and holds degrees from the universities of Adelaide, Oxford and King's College, Cambridge (LLM, 1987).
 Prior to his university education, he was a student and athlete in Raffles Institution.

 Before taking on political office, he held numerous positions in the financial industry which he joined after serving as a law lecturer at the National University of Singapore and working as a reporter at The Straits Times.